 In 2006 both Congress and the George W. Bush administration passed an extensive piece of legislation designed to not only fix, but “strengthen” FEMA amid intense and vehement backlash over the agency’s response (or lack of response) to Hurricane Katrina.

 As a result of the legislation, FEMA, which failed miserably to deliver aid and comfort during Hurricane Katrina, the majority of the Department of Homeland Security agency’s pre-preparedness functions were shifted to FEMA – essentially rewarding them for the recent poor delivery of services.

-FEMA and DHS disaster preparedness plans focus on four specific response areas:
+Disaster preparedness focuses on four specific response areas

 - Logistics – the transportation and movement of crucial materials and supplies to the disaster area.